Bnorval/SQL_Project_Data_Job_Analysis/README.md

 - **Emphasis on Big Data Handling:** Big database tools such as PySpark & Databricks showcases a demand for tools that can manage large amounts of a variety of data.

-- **Integration of Software Developement:** Many collaborative tools are found here such as Jenkins and Gitlab.
+- **Integration of Software Development:** Many collaborative tools are found here such as Jenkins and Gitlab.
 These tools are found in a variety of industries such as software or website development.
 Being able to analyze data and collaborate with others is a big selling point.

-- **Cloud computing and Machine Learning:** Cloud Platforms such as Kubernetes and machine larning libraries like TensorFlow show the importance of newer technologies and AI solutions in the workforce.
+- **Cloud computing and Machine Learning:** Cloud Platforms such as Kubernetes and machine learning libraries like TensorFlow show the importance of newer technologies and AI solutions in the workforce.

 ### 5. Most Optimal Skills to Learn
 Utilizing all the knowledge we gained from the past queries, we need to pinpoint the most optimal skills.
 We will be defining optimal skills as those that are both high in demand and high in salary.

-This can be qeuried two different ways:
+This can be queried two different ways:
 - Prioritizing salary and then demand.
 - Prioritizing demand and then salary.

 An analyst may have favor salary or demand differently depending on where they are in their career, so let's analyze both methods.
-First we wil do salary prioritized.
+First, we will do salary prioritized.

 Salary Prioritized
 -